Five or Four

 I should be thankful for the club spots.
 If I can get to

-dummy twice and the 10 and a high honor is onside,
+10 and a high honor is onside,

 I can pick up the club suit for one loser.
 I need to avoid